Zoestra/WaffleTron-Cyberdeck/README.md

 Explore the airwaves with the built-in Software-Defined Radio (SDR).
 Listen to, decode, and analyze a wide range of signals, from radio broadcasts to wireless protocols.

+## NFC and RFID Support
+Effortlessly interact with NFC and RFID devices and cards.
+The WaffleTron is equipped with built-in support for these technologies, opening up a world of possibilities for access control, data exchange, and automation.

 ## 7" Touchscreen

 Interact with your digital world through the vibrant 7" touchscreen display.
 Whether you're browsing the web, running applications, or configuring your cyberdeck, the touchscreen makes it a breeze.